East Genomics

 This project aims to steer uptake of genomic testing, monitoring and driving targeted chemotherapy informed by genomic testing in the Biliary Tract Cancer management (BTC) pathway at Nottingham University Hospitals (NUH) NHS Trust.

-What are we doing?
+What have we done?

-NICE recommens Larotrectinib for treating NTRK fusion-positive solid tumours (27 May 2020), Pemigatinib for relapsed or refractory advanced cholangiocarcinoma with FGFR2 fusion or rearrangement (25 Aug 2021), Pembrolizumab for previously treated biliary cancer with high microsatellite instability or mismatch repair deficiency (20th Sep 2023) and Ivosidenib as an option for treating locally advanced/ metastatic cholangiocarcinoma with an IDH1 R132 mutation in adults after 1 or more systemic treatments (14 Dec 2023).
+NICE recommends Larotrectinib for treating NTRK fusion-positive solid tumours (27 May 2020), Pemigatinib for relapsed or refractory advanced cholangiocarcinoma with FGFR2 fusion or rearrangement (25 Aug 2021), Pembrolizumab for previously treated biliary cancer with high microsatellite instability or mismatch repair deficiency (20th Sep 2023) and Ivosidenib as an option for treating locally advanced/ metastatic cholangiocarcinoma with an IDH1 R132 mutation in adults after 1 or more systemic treatments (14 Dec 2023).

 This project will be a transformative step towards precision medicine in BTC care, improving patient outcomes by integration of genomics into BTC management pathway.

-Who are we working with?
+Who have we worked with?

-The team delivering this project will include:
+The NUH-based team that delivered this project included:

 • Project Lead, Arvind Arora,